Fusion-Data-Company/florida-local/replit.md

 The client is built with React 18 using TypeScript, leveraging Vite for development and build tooling.
 The application uses Wouter for lightweight routing and TanStack Query for state management and server synchronization.
 The UI is constructed with shadcn/ui components built on Radix UI primitives, styled with Tailwind CSS for responsive design.
 The architecture follows a component-based pattern with custom hooks for authentication and shared functionality.

 **Backend Architecture**
 The server runs on Express.js with TypeScript, providing RESTful APIs for all business operations.
 The application uses Replit's authentication system with OpenID Connect, storing sessions in PostgreSQL.
 The backend implements a storage abstraction layer that handles all database operations through Drizzle ORM, making the data layer easily testable and maintainable.

-API routes are organized by feature and include comprehensive error handling.
+Recent additions (PRODUCTION READY Progress):
+- ✅ Redis Integration: Sessions, rate limiting, job queues
+- ✅ Monitoring: Sentry error tracking, PostHog analytics, Winston logging
+- ✅ Security: API key management, webhook signatures, Helmet + CORS
+- ✅ Stripe Connect: Vendor onboarding, account management, webhooks
+- ✅ WebSockets: Real-time messaging, presence, notifications
+- ✅ Background Jobs: Email queue, image processing workers
+- ✅ Advanced Rate Limiting: Redis-backed, per-endpoint limits
+- ✅ Health Monitoring: Enhanced health checks with service status

+MVP Features Complete:
+- Cart and checkout (manual + Stripe modes)
+- Vendor portal: `/vendor/products` for product management
+- Orders system: confirmation page, inventory adjustments
+- Spotlight rotation with algorithms and voting
+- Seed data and backup scripts
+- Admin controls and promotion endpoints

 **Database Design**
 PostgreSQL serves as the primary database with Drizzle ORM providing type-safe database operations.
 The schema includes comprehensive business profiles with rich metadata, user management tied to Replit auth, social features (posts, likes, comments, follows), a complete product catalog with e-commerce capabilities, messaging system for business networking, and a spotlight system for featured businesses.
 Database migrations are managed through Drizzle Kit.